NR Cell Performance Evaluation with MIMO

 Spatial multiplexing

-Furthermore, in the DL direction, NR specification also allows two codewords and up to a maximum of 8 transmission layers.
-The example currently only supports single codeword for both DL and UL.
+Furthermore, in both the UL and DL direction, NR specification allows for two codewords and supports up to a maximum of 8 transmission layers.
+The example currently supports only a single codeword for both DL and UL.

 Precoding